verminoz/d7vm/README.md

 Unless you have changed the Vagrantfile config the server will run on *192.168.33.30*.
 Configure your hosts file to be able to use an alias.
 For example add the following line to `/etc/hosts`:
 `192.168.33.30 d7vm.dev`

+The installation directory is set to /var/www --> /vagrant/www

 ## Technical specifications
 By default the box will be set with the following specs: